 - Difficulty: Black (Advanced)

 La Sarenne, situated in the French Alps, begins from the breathtaking heights of Pic Blanc, offering not only an outstandingly long descent but also panoramic views of the Parc National des Écrins.
 The longest black run in Europe is as challenging as it is scenic, with the initial steep section demanding technical skill before easing into a more serene and sweeping journey down to the charming village of Huez.
+The lift served vertical drop of La Sarenne is a remarkable 1,880 meters, making it a thrilling experience for advanced skiers and boarders.

 Despite being an advanced run, intermediates might find that the initial challenges gives way to a thrilling and relatively accessible descent.
-There are a few flat sections to test snowboarders, but overall this is a stunning long ski run that is a must for any skier or snowboarder
+There are a few flat sections to test snowboarders, but overall this is a stunning long ski run that is a must for any skier or snowboarder.

 4. Les Deux Alpes, France – Glacier to Village 1650